shuenj/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* You can remove the person’s affiliation by typing `a/` without specifying any name after it.
+* You can remove the person’s affiliation by typing `a/` without specifying any affiliation after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 3 p/81234567 a/` Edits the phone number of the 3rd person to 81234567 and removes the person’s affiliation
-*  `edit 2 n/John Doe a/` Edits the name of the 2nd person to be `John Doe` and clears all existing affiliation.
+*  `edit 1 n/Sally Wing e/sallyw@kmail.com` Edits the name and the email of the 1st person to Sally Wing and sallyw@kmail.com respectively.

 ### Locating persons by name: `find`